shaneagibson/surgecheck-service/README.md

 Unfortunately, the application was in violation of Uber's Terms & Conditions (which prohibit aggregating their data), and had to be removed from the Play and App Stores.

-But it was a fun exercise in extremely-rapid delivery of a working product!
+But it was a fun exercise in extremely-rapid delivery of a (temporarily) working product! :)